 Address: behind Whetstone Recreation Center at 3923 N. High Street

 Description: This is a popular source for native plants.
-Plants donated by members of Wild Ones plus plants from Natives in Harmony.
-Come early for best selection.
+Plants are donated by members of Wild Ones plus plants from Natives in Harmony.
+Come early for the best selection!